belfast77/puppet-liagent/README.md

 ## Setup

 ### What liagent affects

-This Module install the VMware Loginsight Agent.
+This Module install the VMware Loginsight Agent Package.

+It configures the agent via the config file  /var/lib/loginsight-agent/liagent.ini

 It also creates a LogInsight_Agent Yum repo if required.